dotnet/docs/docs/core/tools/dotnet-pack.md

 - **`-s|--serviceable`**

   Sets the serviceable flag in the package.
-For more information, see [.NET Blog: .NET 4.5.1 Supports Microsoft Security Updates for .NET NuGet Libraries](https://aka.ms/nupkgservicing).
+For more information, see [.NET Blog: .NET Framework 4.5.1 Supports Microsoft Security Updates for .NET NuGet Libraries](https://aka.ms/nupkgservicing).

 - **`--version-suffix <VERSION_SUFFIX>`**